stellaservice/exometer_newrelic_reporter/README.md

   end
 ```

-**Note:** The units is important here.
-Elixometer will by default capture
+**Note:** The `units` entry is important here.
+Elixometer will by default
-in microseconds, which is not what New Relic is expecting.
+capture in microseconds, which is not what New Relic is expecting.
 If you don't
 pass this value, you'll see weird numbers in the New Relic console.